 Flowing is about the third age in computing.
 The first age borrowed from the industrial age, as “the first version of a medium imitates the medium it replaces”.
 Computers borrowed from the office metaphor and had desktops, folders, and files.
 The second age changed to the web metaphor, and there were pages, links, and a browser.
 We are in the third phase, in which the information is organised in flows and streams, like on Twitter, Facebook, Instagram, or Tik Tok.
 Everything flows, and we stream, like, tag, share, and comment.

 In this third stage, we have passed from daily scales to real-time.
 We expect an answer now, not tomorrow.

 “If we spend money, we expect the balance in our account to adjust in real time. (…) For news, we demand to know what is happening this very second, not an hour ago.
 Unless it occurs in real time, it does not exist.”

 Companies that aren’t able to cater to their customers’ needs with this immediacy risk falling behind.

 Another important point Kelly raises in this chapter is about the democratization of the arts, thanks to technology.
 In the flowing economy, we all are artists.
-We will all become musicians, film-makers, and writers, as technology allows as to do so without playing an instrument or having the technical knowledge or the means required a few years ago.
+We will all become musicians, filmmakers, and writers, as technology allows us to do so without playing an instrument or having the technical knowledge or the means required a few years ago.

 “There was never a better time to be a reader, watcher, listener or participant in human expression. (…) Every 12 months we produce 8 million new songs, 2 million new books, 16,000 new films, 30 billion blog posts, 182 billion tweets, 400,000 new products.”